 To present the personnel staff functioning of this operation the author has organized his monograph to give first, the general situation, then the high-level planning and consideration of the target area.
 This is followed by the division situation immediately prior to the operation and the G-1 situation at that time.
 A description of the division and G-1 planning phases for the operation is then included.
 This is believed essential to convey to the reader the lengthy and detailed prior planning necessary for an amphibious operation as well as establishing the G-1 situation at that time as it affected the operation.

 Only a brief narrative of the tactical operation is included followed by a detailed narrative of the G-1 activities for the same period of time.
-The latter activities are consolidated into two major phases, first, the fast overland march across Mindanao from Parang to Davao, and second, the stabilized situation in the Davao Gulf area where normal staff operations were conducted.
+The latter activities are consolidated into two major phases, first, the fast overland marches across Mindanao from Parang to Davao, and second, the stabilized situation in the Davao Gulf area where normal staff operations were conducted.
 For a complete consideration of the normal G-1 staff functioning a paragraph is included in this section for each of the eleven major subjects included in the G-1 S-1 instruction course for resident students of the Advanced Infantry Course for 1948-1949, Fort Benning, Georgia.
-Although there are many outstanding tactical lessons to be found in this operation, for brevity and clarity the analysis and criticisms and lessons learned are confined only to the G-1 activities of the operation.
+Although there are many outstanding tactical lessons to be found in this operation, for brevity and clarity the analysis and criticisms, and lessons learned are confined only to the G-1 activities of the operation.

 Gen Douglas MacArthur’s strategic plans for the liberation of the Central and Southern Philippines were based on the assumption of conducting a series of amphibious operations in that area concurrently with the long Luzon campaign.
 This would affect the complete liberation of the entire Philippines and release the bulk of the combat troops for joint operations against Japan by the time difficult Luzon was secured.
 The Central and Southern Philippine plan envisioned first, American bases on Palawan Island and on the Zamboanga Peninsula – the Sulu Archipelago to control the sea routes to the West and South of the Philippines as well as isolating the Jap garrisons in Mindanao proper and the Celebes.
 Then, ports were to be secured on Panay, Cebu, and Negros Islands.
 From the latter points, allied forces could reach out over the entire Visayan area enhancing the success of the subsequent plan for Mindanao’s liberation.
 All of these varied operations became the mission of the CG Eighth Army while Sixth Army continued to reduce the Japanese bastion of Luzon.